 For the Bachelor of Science degree, you take courses and laboratory work in biochemistry and the life sciences during the third and fourth years with somewhat fewer courses in other areas of chemistry.

 The Bachelor of Arts degree is designed to provide students with a solid foundation in chemistry, with the flexibility to incorporate training in engineering and the other physical sciences, or the life sciences, respectively.
 This degree can be taken in a teaching certification track, where you would be required to complete additional related credit hours taken from the School of Education, Health, and Society and results in teaching certification.

-Students in chemistry are strongly encouraged to take a technical writing class.
+Students in biochemistry are strongly encouraged to take a technical writing class.
 This class teaches you viable skills in both written and oral communication, enabling you to explain things clearly and concisely to others who may not have a technical background and to develop interpersonal skills.
 Written skills are essential in order to provide accurate documentation.
 As our undergraduates are given the opportunity to publish their research work in scientific journals, this is an especially important asset.

 Presentation skills are also emphasized.
 You will present the results of your research in class, and some students also present their work at national conferences.

 Of the B.S. graduates who seek employment immediately after graduation, most take positions as chemists and biochemists in industry.
 Major employers are chemical, petroleum, pharmaceutical, and rubber companies; many manufacturing industries also employ chemists.

 Most A.B. graduates who go on to work immediately after graduation are also employed by industry, but often not as chemists.
 Many work in technical or scientific sales; others report job titles as diverse as staff programmer and market research analyst.